Tips for Selling to Hospital Executives

 The healthcare industry is growing, rapidly.
 According to the Bureau of Labor Statistics, it’s among the fastest growing industries in the United States.
-But, with new government regulations, doctor and nurse shortages and other challenges, the growth may not be welcome news to hospital administrators.
+But, with new and ever-changing government regulations, doctor and nurse shortages and other challenges, the growth may not be welcome news to hospital administrators.
+And the pandemic presented a whole new set of challenges to healthcare facilities and organizations globally.

-Fortunately, this can be a classic case of turning chaos into opportunity if you’re a proactive sales pro.
-A little research can help you discover the primary pain points and how to position your product or service as a welcome solution.
+Fortunately, this can be a classic case of turning chaos into opportunity if you are a proactive salesperson.
+Preparation before a sales call or meeting and research into the challenges of the healthcare system can help sales reps discover the primary pain points and how to position your product or service as a welcome solution.
+Understanding the challenges of clinicians, healthcare providers, and other influencers in the purchasing decisions will help you build valuable, long-term relationships with the key decision makers in healthcare organizations across the industry.
 As always, lead with the benefit, perhaps in the form of an open-ended question, to grab attention.

 This article explores the top four challenges that hospital administrators face and how to leverage them in your favor.
-Our list comes from the Top Issues Confronting Hospitals in 2016 survey by the American College of Healthcare Executives (ACHE).
-In the survey, ACHE asked hospital leaders to rank the top issues affecting their hospitals.
+Our list comes from the Top Issues Confronting Hospitals in 2016 and 2019 surveys by the American College of Healthcare Executives (ACHE).
+In the surveys, ACHE asked hospital leaders to rank the top issues affecting their hospitals.

 Financial Concerns Related to Medicaid Reimbursements